TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson_plan_104_variables_input.md

 | 10 Minutes | Discussion         |

 ## Instructor's Note
-1. Pass out the worksheet.
-Have students work on the Do Now, make sure that students are working as soon as the get to class.
+1. Display the Do Now.
+Make sure that students are working as soon as they get to class.
-2. Worksheet Review/Lesson
+2. Review the Do Now and Activity
 	1. Input Discussions
 		1. Discuss what the ‘#’ did?
 		2. Explain that they are called comments and not executed by the interpreter
-		3. What did `input` do?
+		3. Discussion Questions: What did `input` do?
 What did the string between the parenthesis do?
 What would changing it do? (it changes the prompt given to the user)
 			1. Input: user data given to the app.
-			2. in python `input` lets a program take input from the terminal and use it in the code.
+			2. In Python `input` lets a program take input from the terminal and use it in the code.
 Recall using input from snap
 			3. On board display ![Snap Input]()
+				1. Ask students what things from Python they will need to create this program.
-				1. Ask students to take 3 minutes to convert this to python
+				2. Ask students to take 3 minutes to convert this to Python
-				2. Have students write answer on the board
+				3. Have students write answer on the board
-				3. Practice changing the argument to input function in class. (ex.
+				4. Practice changing the argument to input function in class. (ex.
 How would you have the computer ask what month the students were born in)
 	2. Swapping Variables Discussion
 		1. If students were not able to complete this section during the Do Now have them work on it for 5 minutes.
 		2. Ask how the students tried to get it to print in the correct order?